ikatson/docker-acestream-proxy/README.md

 A docker image to run aceengine + aceproxy, e.g. to watch Torrent-TV.ru.

+As a result, you will be able to watch AceStream live content without having AcePlayer and other dependencies installed locally.

+Perfect for XBMC (even on Raspberry PI), Mac OSX, where AceStream in unavailable, or hard/expensive to launch.

-TorrentTV's "local-ts-proxy" thing sucks, but aceproxy is better, simpler, and can also handle other sites.
+TorrentTV's "local-ts-proxy" thing, which does the same, sucks cause it's windows-only, very buggy, and vendor locked-in.
+Aceproxy works better, is simpler, and can also handle other acestream content.

 Installation